New Feature The new Enroute globally accelerated DNS platform is live! Read more ›

 In summary, while dedicated servers can offer higher performance compared to cloud servers, cloud servers provide greater scalability, flexibility, and redundancy, which can be important factors for certain workloads and use cases.

-Yes, you can backup their data on a cloud server.
+Yes, you can backup your data on a cloud server.
 At Brixly, users can choose to add backup services to their cloud server plan for an additional cost.
 We provide server backups at 20% of the server cost, allowing you to restore the server in its entirety.

 However, it's important to note that this type of backup only allows users to restore the entire server and does not provide granular control over specific files or data.
 For this reason, we recommend that users also run off-site backups using a tool like JetBackup.